changeworld/azure-docs.ja-jp/articles/sql-database/sql-database-develop-direct-route-ports-adonet-v12.md

 ---
-title: SQL Database における 1433 以外のポート | Microsoft Docs
+title: Ports beyond 1433 for SQL Database | Microsoft Docs
-description: ADO.NET から Azure SQL Database へのクライアント接続では、1433 以外のポートを使用してプロキシをバイパスし、データベースと直接やり取りできます。
+description: Client connections from ADO.NET to Azure SQL Database can bypass the proxy and interact directly with the database using ports other than 1433.
 services: sql-database
 ms.service: sql-database
 ms.subservice: development